 If you kept up a moderate pace of 10 kilometres an hour for 10 hours a day, it would take you 55 days to cross Canada.
 Very few Canadians have achieved this feat.
 Those who try are generally supporting a humanitarian cause or raising funds for medical research.

-Over 30 years ago, a young man who lost one of his legs to cancer tried to take on the challenge, running on an artificial leg.
+40 years ago, a young man who lost one of his legs to cancer tried to take on the challenge, running on an artificial leg.
 He became known the world over and is today one of Canada’s greatest modern-day heroes.

 The courageous Terry Fox